Statistically, most cars reach the end of their life cycle without being involved in a crash.

 Shifting into reverse while moving forward

 Never shift into reverse unless you’re at a complete stop.
-Doing so can cause expensive damage to the gearbox.
-This is less of a concern on a vehicle with an automatic transmission, especially if it’s relatively new, but it’s possible to accidentally select reverse while moving forward in a car with a manual.
+Doing so can cause expensive damage to the transmission.
+This is less of a concern on a vehicle with an automatic transmission, especially if it’s relatively new, but it’s possible to accidentally select reverse while moving forward in a car with a stick-shift.

 Making too many modifications